Levi-Chinecherem/voice_assistant/README.md

 - The OpenAI API key must be kept secure and not shared publicly.
 - The GPT-3 API usage may have limitations depending on your account type and usage policies.
 Be mindful of your usage to avoid exceeding any limitations.

-### License

-This project is licensed under the MIT License.
-Feel free to use and modify it according to your needs.

-### Acknowledgments

-- This project uses OpenAI's GPT-3 API, which is powered by OpenAI.
-- Special thanks to the creators of the `speech_recognition`, `gtts`, and `pyaudio` libraries for enabling speech recognition and text-to-speech functionality.